Sports in Chad

-The principal sports of chad are football, basketball, athletics, boxing, martial arts and fishing, which is mostly known in Lake Chad.
+The principal sports of Chad are football, basketball, athletics, boxing, martial arts and fishing, which is mostly known in Lake Chad.
 The national stadium is the Stade Nacional in the capital, N'Djamena.

+Football in Chad

 Judo in Chad

 Judo is increasingly popular in Chad, and in 2017 the newly appointed president of the National Olympic Committee of Chad was the president of the Chadian Judo Federation, Abakar Djermah.
 At the 2012 Summer Olympics, one of Chad's only two competitors at the London Games was the judoka Carine Ngarlemdana.
 The Chadian Judo Federation organises an international judo tournament held in N'Djamena involving other African nations.
 In November 2020, N'Djamena held the African U-21 Championships.

 Basketball in Chad

 Basketball is a major sport in Chad, especially in the cities.
 In the last decade, its national team has become increasingly competitive and qualified for the 2011 African Basketball Championship.

 Rugby union in Chad

 The Chad national rugby union team represents the nation in rugby union.
 Rugby is a minor sport in the country but is becoming increasingly popular.